naugtur/bubbles/README.md

 - `AUDIO_INPUT` - audio input device (use `arecord -l` to list devices)
 - `MAX_DURATION` - maximum recording duration in seconds
 - `MODEL_NAME` - whisper model to use (default: base.en)

+TODO:
+ - put more of the dependencies and processing in the container